 In his spare time, Bonner trains for 10K and half-marathon competitions and participates in community service.
-He was born and raised in Cleveland, Ohio, and lives in McCandless, Pennsylvania, with his wife Sylvana and their four children.
+He serves both on the board of the American Red Cross of Southwestern Pennsylvania and on the United Way of Southwestern Pennsylvania Impact Cabinet.
+A proud Cleveland, Ohio, native, Bonner now lives in McCandless, Pennsylvania with his wife Sylvana and their four children.